pratikbassi/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - The server is configured to run on port 8080, so to access it as http://localhost:8080/
-- At the moment, the server data is not persistent, so don't turn it off!
+- At the moment, the server data is not persistent, ***so don't turn it off!***
+- There are two websites and two users loaded for your testing pleasure